smcclab/smc-course/_assessments/01-diary.md

 - a 60 second video of a computer music piece exploring the week's topic, which
   - has the filename `uid-week-N.[mp4,mov,mkv]`, e.g., `u1234567-week-3.mp4`
-  - has been uploaded to the **Files** area on Teams, to the correct week folder.
+  - has been uploaded to the correct week folder in your portfolio GitLab repository.
   - has sound (obviously)
   - uses one of the [computer music software environments we're covering in this course]({% link _resources/02-tools.md %}#software)